In Australia, all employees have the right to a minimum wage determined by the Fair Work Commission.

 The minimum apprentice’s pay rate is mostly less than the national minimum wage if the apprentice is below 21.

-The minimum hourly rate for apprentices aged 21 years or more begins at $19.81 for a first-year adult apprentice.
+The minimum wage for apprentices aged 21 years or more is $733.40 for a first-year adult apprentice.

 The pay rate for apprentices increases as they move up to the next level by working for a certain period or showcasing their competency.
 They may qualify for a higher pay rate if they have worked in the business before commencing their apprenticeship.